LID Fact Sheets

 Preserving our existing GI is our first line of defense against climate impacts such as increased storm intensities as well as achieving long-term cost savings.
-Learn more about GI and LID >
+Learn more about GI & LID >

 Hard copies of all fact sheets below are available on request and are formatted on 11x17 paper.
 Contact us for copies.

 Learn about the benefits of GI, why it’s important for managing water resources, how development impacts the landscape, and why saving land will also save communities water and money.

 Fact Sheet 2: Conservation Design

 Explore the principles of conservation design, how and why it’s used, the financial benefits it can provide, and examples of local communities that have implemented these techniques.

 Fact Sheet 3: Low Impact Development Best Management Practices

 Learn how nature-based solutions can work with engineered solutions to manage stormwater by reviewing the costs, benefits, and answers to common questions around 5 LID Best Management Practices (BMPs), as well as tips to consider in site design to reduce pavement and save money.